ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 Resolver on another network connection.
 Instead, clients SHOULD repeat the discovery process on the other network connection.

-However, if a given Unencrypted Resolver designates a Designated Resolver that uses a public IP address (as defined in {{!RFC1918}}) and can be verified using the mechanism described in {{verified}}, it MAY be used on different network connections so long as the subsequent connections over other networks can also be successfully verified using the mechanism described in {{verified}}.
+However, if a given Unencrypted Resolver designates a Designated Resolver that does not use a private IP address and can be verified using the mechanism described in
+{{verified}}, it MAY be used on different network connections so long as the subsequent connections over other networks can also be successfully verified using the mechanism described in {{verified}}.
 This is a tradeoff between performance (by having no delay in establishing an encrypted DNS connection on the